What to do about hyperpigmentation?

 2. Verruca seborrhoica (age warts)

-These age spots are usually wart-like or cauliflower-shaped and can sometimes reach large sizes, up to several centimeters in diameter.
-However, some age warts are flattened and light or dark brown in color and therefore look very similar to liver spots or even normal moles.
+These age spots are usually wart-like or cauliflower-shaped and can sometimes grow to large sizes of up to several centimeters in diameter.
+However, some age spots are flattened and light or dark brown in color and therefore look very much like liver spots or even normal moles.

 3. Senile angiomas (blood blisters, ruby spots)

-Unlike liver spots and age warts, these age spots are not brown but red or purple in color.
+These age spots are unlike liver spots and age warts not brown but red or purple in color.
 They are also known as blood blisters.
 The English terms are ruby spots or cherry spots named after the color.
-These stains are also completely harmless.
+These spots are also completely harmless.

 4. Idopathic guttate hypomelanosis (white age spots)